-If there is only one family in the household you will not see screen FAMINT, and screen HHCHANGE would come after the last person is asked RPREL.
+If there is only one family in the household you will not see screen FAMINT, and either screen MARITAL, DEGREE4, DEGREE5, MOTHER, FATHER or HHCHANGE would come after the last person is asked RPREL, depending on the family composition.
 Screen HHCHANGE will be discussed later.

-You will not return to screen FAMINT to select the next family until you have completed the entire interview, or at least as much of the interview as possible, with the family you selected at FAMINT.
+You will not return to screen FAMINT to select the next family until you have completed the entire interview, or at least as much of the interview as possible, with the family you first selected at FAMINT.
 That includes the remainder of the Household Composition Section, the Family Section, the Child Section, and the Adult Section.
 Of course, the Adult and Child sections may not apply.